My research interests lie in building intelligent robots for meaningful purposes - particularly, service / domestic / assistive robotics.

 Motion Analysis & Taxonomy

-Studies on Graphene
+Studies on the Effects of Doping Graphene

 - Studied the benefits of parallelizing the quick sort function by investigating the trade-offs in making the sort parallelized to work across varying processor core sizes with respect to the size of the data needed to be sorted.